 Most traders rely on gut instinct or social media sentiment to answer that question.
 Maybe you've seen someone tweet "oversold, bouncing tomorrow" or "this is just getting started."
 But none of that is backed by data.

-The 1-Day Outlook tool is the newest addition to the CI Volatility suite, and it does one thing exceptionally well: it tells you what historically happened the next trading day after a move like today's.
+Daily Momentum is one of CI Volatility's forecasting tools, and it does one thing exceptionally well: it tells you what historically happened the next trading day after a move like today's.

 Pick any ticker.
 The tool automatically detects today's move, finds every historical day with a similar percentage change, and shows you exactly what happened the following session.
 Distribution charts, directional probabilities, average returns, and a complete log of every matching day.